dzungdoan6/G2D/README.md

 Our tool and data are only for research and education purposes, any commercial uses are strictly prohibited.

-As a courtesy towards Take-Two Interactive and Rockstar Games, please purchase Grand Theft Auto V if you use data and the tool.
+As a courtesy towards Take-Two Interactive and Rockstar Games, please purchase Grand Theft Auto V if you use the tool and data.

 Acknowledgement
 ============